deepinsight/insightface/examples/in_swapper/README.md

 # InsightFace Swapper

+## Update

+Please use our discord web demo instead.
+This python example is temporarily removed.

 In this example, we provide one-line simple code for subject agnostic identity transfer from source face to the target face.

-The input and output resolution of this tool is 128x128, which is obviously smaller than our [online demo](http://demo.insightface.ai:7009/).
+The input and output resolution of this tool is 128x128.

-The network size and computation complexity are both very large, so do not use it in any product, but for academic purposes instead.

 ## Usage